Reading time: 5 Mins

 Homing in on a 'Summer Falcon'

 This came to the fore one evening last week.
-One instant I was enjoying close views of the bees working busily amongst our lavender plants, the next I was locked on to a Hobby which powered past the garden just above treetop level.
-Anyone who is familiar with the ‘Summer Falcon’ will know that these guys tend not to hang around but, during the relatively brief view I had, the little Papilio brought out the bird’s black and white head markings, streaked underparts and chestnut undertail coverts with excellent clarity.
+One instant I was enjoying close views of the bees working busily amongst our lavender plants, the next I was locked onto a Hobby that powered past the garden just above treetop level.
+Anyone who is familiar with the ‘Summer Falcon’ will know that these guys tend not to hang around but, during the relatively brief view I had, the little Papilio brought out the bird’s black and white head markings, streaked underparts and chestnut under tail coverts with excellent clarity.
 Not a bad achievement for a compact binocular on a fast-moving subject in fading light.

 No stabilisation, but noticeably shake free!